asnts18/asnts18/README.md

 my team and I recently completed our work on the **SaveSquadApp**, an iOS application focused on managing expenses with Firebase as the backend.

 ### 📚 What's on my learning radar?
-I'm expanding my tehnical skills by learning React,
+Currently sharpening my problem-solving skills by studying algorithms and data structures.

 ### 📬 How to reach me?
 Feel free to connect with me via santos.ab@northeastern.edu.